Same-Sex Domestic Violence

 In general, domestic violence as a punishable offense is defined by the legislatures of each state and enforced by state or local authorities.
 For example, in California, domestic violence is defined as abuse committed against a current or former spouse, present or former cohabitant, someone with whom the accused has or had a dating relationship, or someone with whom the abuser has any children.
 Actions that constitute domestic violence may include inflicting bodily injury on another (even if there is no visible injury), threatening to cause serious bodily injury or death, or stalking and harassing another.

-Certain federal laws give additional protections to women against domestic violence.
+Certain federal laws give additional protections to people against domestic violence.
 One such law is the Violence Against Women Act, or VAWA, which was signed into law in 1994.
 VAWA provides funding for community-based programs to combat domestic violence, and it allows for the prosecution of individuals for perpetrating violent crimes against women.
-After VAWA was reauthorized in 2013, the law was broadened to include protections for victims of same-sex domestic violence.
+In 2013, Congress reauthorized VAWA and broadened the law to include protections for victims of same-sex domestic violence.
 The protections in the new version of the law include:

-- Prohibiting shelters from turning away victims of abuse based on sexual orientation.
+- Prohibiting domestic violence shelters from turning away victims of abuse based on sexual orientation.

 - Funding for organizations specifically serving LGBT victims of domestic violence.